OpenINF/openinf-util-errors/README.md

 The high-level goal of `@openinf/util-errors` is to serve as a Node.js package containing **essential utility error classes** that take the form of those found and used in Node.js core.
-As is the case with any software project in continuous development, omissions and errors may exist, for which [contributions are welcome](#contributing).
+We are constantly working to improve this repository, so please feel free to [contribute](#contributing) if you notice any omissions or errors.

+Thanks!

 <br />